komoot/photon/docs/api-v1.md

 filtering via include/exclude parameters is in place.

-Apart from the [common parameters](#parameters-common-to-search-and-reverse) the `/api` endpoints accepts the following paramters:
+Apart from the [common parameters](#parameters-common-to-search-and-reverse) the `/api` endpoints accepts the following parameters:

 #### Location Bias